PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCnnnn-PowerShell-as-Login-Shell.md

 In the future, if relying on `sh` (and thus `/etc/profile`) is not sufficient, we can allow an optional argument to `-login` to indicate the shell to use to process the script that creates the environment.

+### macOS moving to Zsh by default

+Expectation is that macOS intends to switch to `zsh` as the default shell so it may make sense to revisit this in the future to default to using `zsh` so that `zprofile` gets processed.